dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/kubernetes-secret-store.md

 ```

 ## Spec metadata fields
-For the Kubernetes secret store component there are no additional metadata attributes that need to be set during setup.
+For the Kubernetes secret store component, there are no metadata attributes.

 ## Related links
 - [Secrets building block]({{< ref secrets >}})